Murder of the Quinn brothers: Conviction of Garfield Gilmour

 Garfield Gilmour, a local loyalist, was arrested soon after the killings and charged with three counts of murder.
 He was found guilty of murder for his part in the attack and sentenced to life imprisonment in October 1999.
 He admitted to driving the car which had contained three members of the UVF unit to the Quinn home.
 He named the three men as Johnny McKay and brothers Raymond and Ivan Parke.
 However, the three men were not charged with the murders due to a lack of concrete evidence.

-Gilmour was described at his trial as a hard working, farm machinery salesman who came from a middle-class background who was unwillingly part of the attack which killed the Quinn brothers.
+Gilmour was described at his trial as a hard-working farm machinery salesman from a middle-class background who was unwillingly part of the attack which killed the Quinn brothers.

 The judge described Gilmour as an "accomplished liar".

 Gilmour and his girlfriend Christina Lofthouse alleged that an uncle of the Quinn boys, Colm Quinn, had approached their daughter offering her a sweet, knowing it was a small piece of cannabis.
-Colm Quinn confirmed that the couple had made allegations against him previously that he was a drug dealer.
+Quinn confirmed that the couple had previously made allegations against him that he was a drug dealer.
 He then had to flee the Carnany estate.
-However, returning to his old house three months before the fatal attack on his nephews, Quinn claimed he was confronted by Gilmour again and was warned he was "going to be sorted out".
+Returning to his old house three months before the fatal attack on his nephews, Quinn claimed he was confronted by Gilmour again and was warned he was "going to be sorted out".

 The Orange Order released a press statement a year after the attack, stating, "According to today's judgment the murders were a combination of a sectarian attack by the UVF and a personal grudge between Gilmour and the uncle of the three boys," and voiced the "Order's absolute commitment to ensuring that justice is done for their family".

 Gilmour's conviction for murder was reduced to manslaughter on appeal on 5 June 2000 and he was released six years later.
 Nine days later, his life sentence was replaced by a fixed prison sentence of 14 years.

 Aftermath

-After being released from hospital Chrissie Quinn returned to her mother's native Rasharkin to live.
+After being released from hospital, Chrissie returned to her mother's native Rasharkin to live.
 The boys were buried two days later in St Mary's cemetery in Rasharkin after requiem Mass.
 Thousands of both Catholics and Protestants attended the funeral.

 A number of loyalist bands defied RUC requests not to play music while marching past the boys' grandmother's house in the days after the killings.

-In April 1999 the former home of the boys in Carnany Park was demolished and replaced with a children's play park as a memorial.
+In April 1999, the former home of the boys in Carnany Park was demolished and replaced with a children's play park as a memorial.

-An uncle of the boys, Frankie Quinn, appeared in court in 2007 accused of stabbing Garfield Gilmour in Ballymoney.
+An uncle of the boys, Frankie Quinn, appeared in court in 2007 accused of stabbing Gilmour in Ballymoney.
 Quinn was successful in an application for bail.